usnistgov/opensource-repo/README.md

 - The version of [LICENSE.md](LICENSE.md) included in this repository is approved for use.
-- Updated language on the [Licensing Statement][nist-open] page supercedes the copy in this repository.
+- Updated language on the [Licensing Statement][nist-open] page supersedes the copy in this repository.
 You may transcribe the language from the appropriate "blue box" on that page into your README.